fzf(1) fzf - a command-line fuzzy finder fzf(1)

 FZF_DEFAULT_COMMAND

-Default command to use when input is tty.
-On *nix systems, fzf
+Default command to use when input is a TTY device.
+On *nix

-runs the command with $SHELL -c if SHELL is set, otherwise
+systems, fzf runs the command with $SHELL -c if SHELL is set,

-with sh -c, so in this case make sure that the command is
+otherwise with sh -c, so in this case make sure that the

 FZF_DEFAULT_OPTS